dilyn-corner/ubuntu-core-riscv64/kernel/README.md

 Building a kernel for the first time is no easy task.
 There isn't a very good resource for what any given kernel option really entails.
 Your best bet is to check out the help text for any given symbol and check the code.
-Ultimately, starting with a defconfig is the best way to start.
+Ultimately, starting with a defconfig is the best way to start (check arch/riscv/configs).

 Slimming down the number of builtins and modules is good for (mostly) one thing: faster kernel builds.
 You won't generally see much in terms of performance